You're on our Men's TRT page. See the main practice → · Request an introduction

 The most common concern is polycythemia (elevated red blood cell count), which is why we monitor hematocrit regularly.
 Other potential effects include acne, fluid retention, and changes in fertility.
 TRT can suppress sperm production — if fertility is a concern, we discuss this before starting treatment.
 Proper monitoring minimizes these risks significantly.

 Yes.
 After your initial evaluation (telemedicine), most follow-up visits can be done via telemedicine.
-Lab work is done at local Quest Diagnostics sites in Folsom or El Dorado Hills and we review results together virtually.
+Lab work is done at local Quest Diagnostics sites in Granite Bay, Folsom, or El Dorado Hills and we review results together virtually.

 Testosterone clinics typically prescribe based on a questionnaire and a single lab draw, often staffed by mid-level providers.
 We require confirmed low levels on two separate morning draws, evaluate the underlying cause, monitor safety labs every 3–6 months, and manage your entire health — not just your testosterone.
 Your physician is board-certified in internal medicine with 20+ years of experience.